Giovanni Antonio Stuardi: Biography

-Born in Piemont, and active and resident in Turin.
-He was a pupil of Odoardo Tabacchi at the Accademia Albertina, and later of a sculptor Belli.
+Born in Piedmont, and active and resident in Turin.
+He was a pupil of Odoardo Tabacchi at the Accademia Albertina, and later of a sculptor named Belli.

 He completed many of the funereal monuments in the cemeteries of Turin and other towns in Piedmont, including bas-reliefs and portraits, among them, the stucco bust of Lupercus, exhibited at Turin, in 1884; and the statue: Savoia, exhibited in Livorno, in 1886, and in Venice, in 1887, where he exhibited: Flower of the countryside.